TiCaLiBrO/Trillidium/README.md

 This swaps the value of a and b.

 2.2 Strict Types and Sizes

 If you don't use types, the variable will automatically promote or change type readily as needed.
-You can use strict types and sizes to ensure that the variable does not change type or size. int32 x = 10
+You can use strict types and sizes to ensure that the variable does not change type or size.

+    int32 x = 10

-If you use a type without a size, the type of the variable will remain consistent, but size promotion and demotion will occur when necessary. int x = 120     # this is an 8 bit integer by default
+If you use a type without a size, the type of the variable will remain consistent, but size promotion and demotion will occur when necessary.

-    x = 300     # It was promoted to a 16 bit integer to be able to represent this value.
+    int x = 120     # this is an 8 bit integer by default because it's the smallest size that can represent this value. x = 300         # It was promoted to a 16 bit integer to be able to represent this value.

 If you use the scal type (short for scalar), you can set a size but not a type.
-This is the same as a union in C. scal64 x = 4800
+This is the same as a union in C.

+    scal64 x = 4800
     x = -0.3333

 You can use the scal type without a size to explicitly state that a variable is intentionally dynamic type and size instead of being a hastily programmed prototype. scal x = "hello"